 “Anita and I have decided to give back, in deep appreciation of the wonderful care we received at Michael Garron Hospital.
 That’s why we’ve included the hospital in our will,” says Rick.
 “When you live in the community, it’s important to donate to your local hospital.
 We want future generations to benefit from the same exceptional care.”

-This holiday season, please consider joining Rick and Anita this year in giving back to Michael Garron Hospital.
+Please consider joining Rick and Anita this year in giving back to Michael Garron Hospital.
 Your gift will help protect the health of everyone in our community.
 Donate today.